danpalmer/raycast-monzo/README.md

 # Monzo

-View your Monzo bank account balance and recent transactions.
+View your Monzo accounts, pots, and recent transactions.